Honorees are listed in alphabetical order by last name

 Fields is in her second year as principal of Heath High School.
 She is credited with providing significant professional development to her staff and contributing to an increase in student achievement.
 She provides instructional expertise to the leadership team at Heath City Schools.
 She received the Coughlin Automotive You Made a Difference Award in 2015.

 She is an accomplished teacher of English Language Arts and College and Career Readiness and served at both Heath City Schools and KIPP Journey Academy in Columbus.
+She also focused teaching children more in depth English like deep personification and Historical Literature.
 She served on the Heath Community Arts Council board.
 She graduated from Noblesville (Indiana) High School in 2003 and Wittenberg University in 2007.

 James Golden III, 39, of Heath, founder/owner/CEO of Pavement Management Group, in Heath, founder/owner/CEO of JG3 Consulting, in Heath, and principal of CPWG Engineering in Tampa, Florida.